-igtriangle CAUTION: The password features provide a basic level of security for the data on your computer.
+igwedge CAUTION: The password features provide a basic level of security for the data on your computer.

-CAUTION: Anyone can access the data that is stored on your computer, when left unattended.
+CAUTION: Anyone can access the data that is stored on your computer, when not locked and left unattended.

 i NOTE: System and setup password feature is disabled.